ioalex/learning-tracker/README.md

 ## Log 🤒

-You can find my developer's log [here](2020/Logs/Developer Log (2020).md)!
+You can find my developer's log [here](2020/Logs/developer-log-2020.md)!
 I'll try my best to update this log often.

 ---